The Importance of Your Vehicle Overlanding Adventures

 We replaced the ATM battery with a lithium battery and REDARC battery management system.

-We had a gas stove installed together with a stainless steel outdoor bbq.
+We had a gas stove installed, along with a stainless steel outdoor BBQ.

 The bathroom became a wet bathroom under the kitchen sink.
 We also installed an outdoor shower at the rear of the camper.